 This is the ultimate road trip.

 You can start the trip in either 2 directions:

 - Starting from Dushanbe/Khorog in Tajikistan.

 So it just comes down to where exactly you are that will determine how you will arrange the trip.

-The other great thing about the private 4wd is that you can arrange the side-trip to the Wakhan Valley from the highway down a side road that the shared taxis etc never go along, although you can head down to the Wakhan Valley from Khorog by public taxi.
+The other great thing about the private 4wd is that you can arrange the side-trip to the Wakhan Valley from the Pamir Highway down a side road that the shared taxis etc never go along.

 The next option is to take the local shared taxi.
 This will cost you roughly $20 a person from Osh to Murghab and $15 – 20 From Murghab to Khorog and the same going the other direction.